cs2113-f24/cs2113-f24.github.io/projects/project-2.md

 > Note that there are newlines `\n` here.
 It is important for parsing you send each as a complete line.
 So your server can read a line, then expect the next line, and so on.

-> Note that `username` should be replace with whatever this client chooses as a username.
+> Note that `username` should be replaced with whatever this client chooses as a username.
 Like if they were named `george` it would be `george` instead of `username`

 If successful, the server responds with the member list (see below), otherwise, the server will simply close the connection.
 The server must check that the SECRET sent by the user matches that expected value on the server side.